OMeyer973/Gif3DFromDepthMap_dev/README.md

 # Gif3DFromDepthMap_dev

-Simple app to create gif-like wigglegram display. feed the program a picture and a depth map corresponding to it, it will make it pop !
+Simple processing app to create gif-like wigglegram display. feed the program a picture and a depth map corresponding to it, it will make it pop !